Edric-Matwiejew/more_with_bash/README.md

 ___

-To use the 'del' command outside of the bash script itself, 'source' (read and execute) the script in the current shell environment:
+To use a bash function outside of the bash script itself, **source** (read and execute) the script in the current shell environment:

 	. ./recycle_bin/recyle_bin.sh

-## 5. If Statements
+## 8. If Statements

 If statements allow us to write BASH scripts with conditional behaviour.